-I see that I can study health coaching at many different places.
-Why should I chose Integrative Health Studies at CIIS?
+Health coaching is offered at many places.
+Why should I choose the Integrative Health Studies program at CIIS?

 What is a hybrid online program?

-I want to be a health coach, but I am not sure I want to have a solo practice.
+I want to be a health coach, but do I have to have a solo practice?

-While many of our graduates practice health coaching as solo practitioners, others use their MAs in medical offices, CAIM clinics, corporate wellness programs, and apps.
+While many of our graduates practice health coaching as solo practitioners, others use their master’s degree in medical offices, CAIM clinics, corporate wellness programs, and apps.
 You will study evidence-based knowledge and skills that can be applied to a variety of careers.
-Read more in the Testimonials section of our site.
+Read more about our Students and Alumni.
 We recommend that students who want to work in corporate settings or for large organizations, either as health coaches or in wellness programs, follow the companies they are interested in on Twitter or LinkedIn to see how these organizations are integrating wellness into their cultures.

 Do I need a background in health in order to apply?